wexurem/wexurem/README.md

 ### other info: yoisaki kanade kinn
 ![This file is from the game assets of Project SEKAI: Colorful Stage!.
 The copyright is held by SEGA, Colorful Palette Inc., and Crypton Future Media, INC. This file is displayed here under the conditions of fair dealing.](assets/Kanade_3_art.png)

-## just in case, that will be hereeee

 <!--
 **nightdenpa/nightdenpa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.